thettun-web/fireworks/README.md

 ## License

 This project is provided under the MIT License.
 If you prefer a different license, add a LICENSE file and update this section.

+## Support

+☕ Support

+If you found this tool helpful, you can support the development here: [Buy Me a Coffee](https://buymeacoffee.com/thetnaingtun)